2. Set up Linodes

 To ensure security of your origin cert, delete the

-files from your local system.
+certificate.txtandprivate.txtfiles from your local system.

 6. Duplicate your Apache2 configuration

-High availability switches between your Linodes, to handle traffic and support failover.
+High availability switches between your Linodes to handle traffic and support failover.
 So, your Standby #1 and Standby #2 Linodes need to be configured the same as your Primary.

-Follow the steps in Update Apache2 to duplicate your configuration on Standby #1 and #2.
+If you chose to create new standby instances rather than clone your primary instance, follow the steps in Update Apache2 to duplicate your configuration on Standby #1 and #2.

-7. Get your site on your Linodes
+7. Get your site on your Linodes (optional)

 Create a new basic site